 Interwoven with this forward-moving ‘now’ of the novel (albeit in past tense) are the scenes that slowly reveal Jakes’ backstory, moving backwards in time from her time working on an Australian sheep farm in Boodarie, to the childhood trauma that scarred her body and, perhaps, her psyche.

 One of the key themes I think that the book engages with is the visceral, bloody, embodied nature of violence, and perhaps particularly violence against women; the book draws attention to the ways in which, as a woman and an outsider, Jake is constantly at risk from lovers, clients and other men.
 Farming sheep, the work seems to suggest, is as bloody, bodily, dangerous and demanding as prostitution.
 Death or dismemberment are never far away.
 A hand (or blade) can as easily remove dags and maggots, or fleece, remove something rotten or valuable but inessential to life, as cut a throat.
-There are even scenes in which the violence done to animals in a farmer’s care, and the violence done to Jake by various men, are closely aligned, as in the a scene in which Otto shows Jake how to slaughter a ewe: here, we see the brutal ‘necessity’ of violence in animal farming, and the way Otto’s physical power and ability to kill an animal are clearly intended not to teach Jake how to kill herself, but how easily Otto can kill a (female) animal.
+There are even scenes in which the violence done to animals in a farmer’s care, and the violence done to Jake by various men, are closely aligned, as in the scene in which Otto shows Jake how to slaughter a ewe: here, we see the brutal ‘necessity’ of violence in animal farming, and the way Otto’s physical power and ability to kill an animal are clearly intended not to teach Jake how to kill herself, but to demonstrate how easily Otto can kill a (female) animal.
 This act of instructive violence is performed by Otto after he drags Jake back from her first, failed, attempt to escape him, and is eerily aligned with the absent former wife whose clothes hang in the wardrobe, and whose earring Jake finds in a dim corner of the same shed where the sheep are slaughtered.
 (Has she, this ghostly former wife, been slaughtered like a ewe?).
 Otto is, as the text notes mid-scene ‘enjoying seeing [Jake] scared’ (95) and later, when Jake blinks back tears, but ‘womans up’ and demonstrates her own ability to kill, Otto’s response is appropriately muted: ‘Otto is silent and watching, and he glances at the knife I’m still holding, his smile gone, ‘ (96).

 I’d been amused/infuriated enough by Geordie Williamson’s confession of ‘confused re-reading’.
 Could a male reader, I wondered, really not maintain in his mind that a character could be tough, grimy and short-haired and female?
-Even in the face of pages and pages of explicit scenes in which the same character engages in, or is offered, same-sex sexual activity.
+Even in the face of pages and pages of explicit scenes in which the same character engages in, or is offered, heterosexual sexual activity.
 Sex that is largely ugly, violent, often only marginally consensual, and deeply upsetting.
 These scenes in which Jake’s female body are marked in the text are not rare or incidental.
 Her sex, it seems to me, is remarked on or exposed by either herself or other characters in almost every chapter.

 What you’ve got, is you’ve got two options here.
 Maybe I’d be persuaded to keep my mouth shut … You can show me some of what you’ve shown everyone else here at Hedland … Little bit of affection–I’m not asking for much–I wouldn’t fuck a mate’s lay–maybe just the mouth.
 (16)